FOREX-Euro falls from 6-week high on EU summit doubts

 The ECB has been buying government debt to check rising borrowing costs for some countries on the periphery of the euro zone, notably Italy and Spain.
 ECB figures published on Monday showed the bank bought 4.49 billion euros worth of bonds from Oct.
 13-19, up from 2.243 billion the previous week and taking the program's overall total to 169.5 billion euros.

+"Markets are cautiously optimistic that there will be a viable agreement, but I still think there is a risk of disappointment," said Mark McCormick, currency strategist at Brown Brothers Harriman in New York.

+"But the euro is unlikely to get much more momentum from the summit, and this has to do with the fact that the summit is not going to address any of the growth issues.
+It is possible that the euro zone is still hovering above recession, and growth is noticeably slowing down."

-Traders cited offers in the euro around $1.3980-90, close to resistance at $1.3989, the 200-week simple moving average.
+Traders cited offers in the euro around $1.3980-90, close to resistance at $1.3988, the 200-week moving average.
 Further resistance was seen around $1.4040, a 50 percent retracement of the euro's May to October decline, and traders also cited talk of an options barrier at $1.40 being defended.

-Euro/dollar three-month risk reversal was at 3.803 on Tuesday, down from 3.853 on Monday but still with an ongoing bias to euro puts and dollar calls, according to Reuters data.
-That implies more market participants are betting on a fall in the euro than a rise.

-Yet, the euro has rallied since European leaders neared a deal over the weekend on bank recapitalisation.
+The euro has rallied steadily since European leaders neared a deal over the weekend on bank recapitalisation.
 Euro zone officials also said divisions have narrowed between France and Germany on how to leverage the euro zone's rescue fund.

 Other stories on euro zone debt crisis: [ID:nL6E7HL0JK]